ia-mm-ai/CAN-OFF-01/protocol/IAM.MAI.md

 ---

-## 6. What IAM.MAI Does NOT Do
+## 8. What IAM.MAI Does NOT Do

 IAM.MAI does NOT:
 - decide what should happen,
 - evaluate correctness,
 - infer intent,
 - process identity,
-- generate truth content,
+- generate narrative meaning,
-- modify economic state,
-- narrate meaning.
+- regulate capacity,

-It only legitimizes finality.
+- resolve interaction by default.

+IAM.MAI legitimizes **finality**, not **direction**.

 ---

-## 7. Relationship to Other Protocols
+## 9. Relationship to Other Protocols

-- **BPL:** IAM.MAI assumes interpretation is already bound.
+- **CANON:** IAM.MAI authority is bounded and derived.
 - **EVENT:** IAM.MAI legitimizes EVENT-LIVE and EVENT-CLOSE.
+- **Live-Hold:** IAM.MAI respects Live-Hold and must not collapse it.
-- **BNK:** IAM.MAI governs when kernel digests may become standing.
+- **BNK:** IAM.MAI governs only kernel-derived irreversibility, never kernel existence.
-- **ZIVai:** IAM.MAI ignores capacity state entirely.
+- **ZIVai:** IAM.MAI ignores capacity signals entirely.
 - **22:** IAM.MAI is not narrated.
-- **PoP:** PoP truth is valid only after IAM.MAI FINALIZE.
+- **PoP:** PoP truth requires IAM.MAI FINALIZE.
-- **SPIRAL:** SPIRAL writes are legitimate only when IAM.MAI-gated.
+- **SPIRAL:** SPIRAL writes are valid only when IAM.MAI-legitimized.
 - **THIRD SPACE:** Decisions may reference IAM.MAI transitions but cannot trigger them.

 ---

-## 8. Failure Modes (EXPLICIT)
+## 10. Failure Modes (EXPLICIT)

 The following are **NON-COMPLIANT**:

+- using IAM.MAI to force decision,
+- collapsing EVENT-LIVE into motion resolution,
+- finalizing truth during EVENT ⊙,
-- automated finalization,
+- automated or implicit finalization,
-- implicit closure via timeout,
 - retroactive legitimization,
 - multiple finalizations of the same transition,
-- finalization without external trace,
-- finalization without human authority.
+- invoking IAM.MAI without visible trace.

 ---

-## 9. Canonical One-Line Definition
+## 11. Canonical One-Line Definition

-IAM.MAI is the protocol that decides when an irreversible transition is allowed to become final.
+**IAM.MAI is the protocol that decides when an irreversible transition is allowed to become final, without collapsing temporal allowance into decision or presence into truth.**

 ---